Sudano-Sahelian architecture: Historical background

-Large proto-urban walled stone settlements, likely built by Mande-speaking Soninke peoples date from around 2,500 BC at Dhar Tichitt and nearby sites in southeastern Mauritania.
+Large Neolithic proto-urban walled stone settlements, likely built by Mande-speaking Soninke peoples date from around 1,600-400 BC at Dhar Tichitt and nearby sites in southeastern Mauritania.
 Other early examples of Sudano-Sahelian style are probably from Dia around 600 BC and Jenné-Jeno around 250 BC, both in Mali, where the first evidence of permanent mudbrick architecture in the region is found, including residences and a large city wall.
 The first Great Mosque of Djenné (built around 1200 to 1330) in modern Mali, according to traditional accounts, was constructed on the site of an older pre-Islamic palace by the city's king.

 Starting in the 9th century AD, Muslim merchants came to play a vital role in the western Sahel region through trans-Saharan trade networks.
 The earliest mosques discovered in sub-Saharan Africa are at Kumbi Saleh (in present-day southern Mauritania), the former capital of the Ghana Empire.
 Here, a mosque has been discovered which consisted of a courtyard, a prayer hall, and a square minaret, built in dry stone covered in red mud used as plaster.
 On both the exterior and interior of the mosque, this plaster was painted with floral, geometric, and epigraphic motifs.
 A similar stone mosque from the same period has been found at Awdaghust.
 Both mosques are dated generally between the 9th and 14th centuries.
 The mosque of Kumbi Saleh appears to have gone through multiple construction phases from the 10th century to the early 14th century.
 At Kumbi Saleh, locals lived in domed-shaped dwellings in the king's section of the city, surrounded by a great enclosure.
 Traders lived in stone houses in a section which possessed 12 mosques (as described by Al-Bakri), one centered on Friday prayer.
 The king is said to have owned several mansions, one of which was 66 feet long, 42 feet wide, contained seven rooms, was two stories high, and had a staircase; with the walls and chambers filled with sculpture and painting.